semdial2025/semdial2025.github.io/_pages/cfp.md

 **Long papers**: At most 8 pages of content (up to 2 additional pages are allowed for references).

-**Short papers**: At most 2 pages of content (up to 1 additional page allowed for references).
+**Short papers/Posters**: At most 2 pages of content (up to 1 additional page allowed for references).
 Submission to this track can be non-archival on request.

 ## Important Dates